WassimKallel/WassimKallel.github.io/_posts/2020-05-01-deploy-codecommit-slack-bot.md

 Now that our stack is fully defined, we can start working on the other files. ​

-First of all we’re going to put some configuration in the *cdk.json* file, notably the `repository arn` and the `slack webhook url` using the [context](https://docs.aws.amazon.com/cdk/latest/guide/context.html) mechanism offered by CDK
+First of all, we’re going to put some configuration in the *cdk.json* file, notably the `repository arn` and the `slack webhook url` using the [context](https://docs.aws.amazon.com/cdk/latest/guide/context.html) mechanism offered by CDK

 ``` json
 {